wiiu-env/ScreenshotWUPS/README.md

 # Screenshot Plugin

-This is just a simple plugin that takes screenshot of the TV and DRC screen.
+This is just a simple plugin that takes screenshots of the TV and GamePad screens.
-The screenshot will be saved on the SD card in the folder `sd:/wiiu/screenshots`
+The screenshots will be saved on the SD card in the folder `sd:/wiiu/screenshots`

 ## Installation
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)